vinceimbat/vinceimbat.com-v3/content/books/index.md

 The zine was published under [Bangkô](https://www.facebook.com/bangko.collective).

 Limited print copies were first sold at the Better Living Through Xeroxography (BLTX) event at Sikat Studio, Tomas Morato, Quezon City, last August 3, 2024.
-The zine is now out of print, but you can [purchase a digita copy via Gumroad.](https://vinceimbat.gumroad.com/l/apart)
+The zine is now out of print, but you can [purchase a digital copy via Gumroad.](https://vinceimbat.gumroad.com/l/apart)